Introduction to Data Transfer using Globus

 Getting Data from Sequencing Facility DME (step 3)

-In the next page, select the Globus radial button under "Transfer Type".
+In the next page, select the Globus radial button under "Transfer Type" and supply the Globus endpoint UUID.

 Getting Data from Sequencing Facility DME (step 4)